-The core is built on dual switches to provide a completely separate control plane housed on each switch, which provides redundant logic, line cards, hardware, and power for the backbone operation.
-Each distribution layer block, router, or other appliance connecting to the core should be dual homed with an EtherChannel or link to each core switch.
-This dual-homed approach provides Equal Cost Multiple Path (ECMP) load sharing of IP traffic across links for traffic traversing the core, and fast failover based on either EtherChannel or ECMP alternate routes without waiting for routing protocol topology changes to propagate the network.
+The core is built on dual switches to provide redundant logic, line cards, hardware, and power for the backbone operation.
+Each distribution layer block, router, or other appliance connecting to the core should be connected with an EtherChannel with at least one link to each core switch.
+This approach provides load sharing of IP traffic across links of the multichassis EtherChannel for traffic traversing the core, and fast failover based on EtherChannel without waiting for routing protocol topology changes to propagate the network.

 The core is designed to be high speed and provides for connectivity ranging from Gigabit Ethernet to 40 Gigabit Ethernet, and Gigabit EtherChannel up to 40 Gigabit EtherChannel.
 The core can provide non-blocking bandwidth based on design and configuration.
 EtherChannel links homed to a switch should be spread across line cards when possible.

-The core switches can be provisioned with dual supervisors for Stateful Switchover (SSO) operation to protect the core bandwidth in the event that a control plane hardware or software failure occurs.
+The supervisor modules for the core switches in a VSS pair operate in an active/standby mode for Stateful Switchover (SSO) operation to protect the core operation in the event that a control plane hardware or software failure occurs.
 The core switches are Nonstop Forwarding (NSF) aware to provide enhanced resilience for any dual supervisor connected devices and NSF capable if provisioned with dual supervisors per switch.

-Core Layer Platforms
+Core Layer Platform